clearpathrobotics/cockpit-ros2-diagnostics/README.md

 # Usage Instructions

-1. If not using with a Clearpath Robot then you will need to start your [foxglove bridge](https://docs.foxglove.dev/docs/connecting-to-data/ros-foxglove-bridge) manually.
+1. If not using a Clearpath Robot then you will need to start your [Foxglove bridge](https://docs.foxglove.dev/docs/connecting-to-data/ros-foxglove-bridge) manually.
 It must be launched with the default port (8765):

     ```bash
     ros2 launch foxglove_bridge foxglove_bridge_launch.xml
     ```

-2. Open a supported browser and go to `http://<ip-address>:9090` but replace `<ip-address>` with the ip address or hostname of your robot computer.
-Remember to use the IP address for the network that over which you are connecting to the robot.
-In order for the websocket connection to work and successfully receive the ROS 2 topics, cockpit must be accessed over http.
-This is an unsecure connection but it is the simplest to configure.
-If a secure connection is required then cockpit must be setup behind a reverse proxy.
+2. Open a [supported browser](https://cockpit-project.org/running) and go to `http://<ip-address>:9090` but replace `<ip-address>` with the ip address or hostname of your robot computer.
+Remember to use the IP address for the network over which you are connecting to the robot.
+In order for the websocket connection to work and successfully receive the ROS 2 topics, cockpit must be accessed over http, which is an unsecure connection. **Setting up a secure connection over https is currently unsupported**, but contributions are welcome.

-3. Go to the ROS 2 Diagnostics tab
+3. Go to the ROS 2 Diagnostics tab.

 # Development and Source Instructions